hyosung11/Launch-School/Courses/journal.md

 ## 20211024 일요일

 19:04 It's the end of the weekend and I have done very little studying.
 I need to study for the written assessment.

+19:45 I need to go up for children's bedtime.